10 Simple Tips for Stopping Food Cravings

 The hungrier you get, the higher the chance that you can’t fight off that intense craving.
 It’s as simple as that.
 So don’t look for solutions when it’s almost too late.
 Plan your meals ahead and make sure to have a healthy snack by your side if you are prone to hunger pangs.
 Often it can also help to eat several small meals per day (for instance, three main meals and two snacks between meals) to keep your blood sugar level constant.
 That way you won’t get sudden food cravings in the first place.

 What you can do to stop cravings long term

 The problem is that we easily get used to sleeping less and fail to notice the real effect it has on us.
-We get cranky, are constantly hungry and unhappy, and start to blame it on work, stress, or lack of time.
+We get cranky, are constantly hungry, unhappy, and start to blame it on work, stress, or lack of time.
 But more often than not, the real reason is the lack of sleep.
-If you have trouble sleeping, these 11 tips can help you sleep better!
+If you have trouble sleeping, these 7 foods can help you sleep better!